oracle-livelabs/oci/apps-cloud-adventure-cio/01-security/security.md

 1. Oracle Cloud Applications are delivered with a complete set of roles which control access to application functions and data.

-  To add a new privilige to a user, you will need to first copy an existing role.
+  To add a new privilege  to a user, you will need to first copy an existing role.

    > This is the Springboard where you’ll access all features.